Yusuf Salman Yusuf: Arrest and imprisonment, 1947 - 1949

-Death of Fahd
+Death

 On 10 February 1949, Fahd was court-martialled on a charge of organising communist activity from prison, along with Zaki Bassim and Muhammad Husain al-Sabibi.
 All three were sentenced to death.
 They were hanged on 13 and 14 February in public squares in Baghdad.
 Fahd was hanged in al-Karkh, in a square that was later named the Square of the New Museum.
 The bodies were left hanging for several hours as a warning to the populace.
 Fahd was then buried by the police in an unmarked grave in al-Mu'azzam cemetery.

 The death of Fahd appeared at the time to be a grave blow to the Iraqi communist movement.
 However, a few years later, the party was stronger than ever; a genuine mass movement, it seemed one of the most powerful political organisations of any Arab country.
 Fahd's organisational work, and the aura of martyrdom associated with his death at the hands of a deeply unpopular government, were essential factors in creating that movement.